astropy/asdf-astropy/docs/asdf-astropy/developer_docs/details.rst

 Moreover, many of the converters in **asdf-astropy** related to units correspond to schemas that are defined in the :ref:`ASDF astronomy schemas <asdf-standard:astronomy-schema>`.
 Finally, there are converters in **asdf-astropy** that correspond to schemas within **asdf-astropy** itself.
-See the respective packages for schema details and :ref:`asdf-astropy_manifest` and :ref:`asdf-astropy_schemas` for resources defined within this package.
+See the respective packages for schema details and :ref:`asdf-astropy_manifest`, and :ref:`asdf-astropy_schemas` for resources defined within this package.

 .. note::